-Central Blood Bank is a tax-exempt organization established to serve the transfusion needs of Pittsburgh hospitals.
-Central Blood Bank’s service areas include metropolitan Pittsburgh as well as more than 10 counties in western Pennsylvania, northern West Virginia and eastern Ohio.
-Central Blood Bank currently distributes 170,000 units of whole blood annually to about 50 hospitals and healthcare facilities in the tri-state area.
+Vitalant operations in Pittsburgh is a tax-exempt organization established to serve the transfusion needs of Pittsburgh hospitals.
+The blood bank’s service areas include metropolitan Pittsburgh as well as more than 10 counties in western Pennsylvania, northern West Virginia and eastern Ohio.
+It currently distributes 145,000 units of whole blood annually to about 45 hospitals and healthcare facilities in the tri-state area.

-LifeSource is a tax-exempt provider of blood products serving Chicago area hospitals.
-LifeSource has 17 donor centers throughout the area and operates an average of 10 mobile drives every day, collecting approximately 136,000 units of blood annually.
+Vitalant operations in Illinois is a tax-exempt provider of blood products serving Chicago area hospitals.
+The blood bank has 17 donor centers throughout the area and operates an average of 10 mobile drives every day, distributing approximately 107,000 units of blood annually.

 Patient Care Operations